drewski3420/MMM-MyStandings/README.md

 - `National Hockey League`

 ### Playoffs
-- `West Playoffs` - will remove teams from standings when eliminated
+- `West Playoffs` - will remove teams from standings when eliminated from the regular season playoff race
-- `East Playoffs` - will remove teams from standings when eliminated
+- `East Playoffs` - will remove teams from standings when eliminated from the regular season playoff race
-- `West Wild Card` - will remove teams from standings when eliminated
+- `West Wild Card` - will remove teams from standings when eliminated from the regular season wild card race
-- `East Wild Card` - will remove teams from standings when eliminated
+- `East Wild Card` - will remove teams from standings when eliminated from the regular season wild card race

 </details>